ikerreyes/nextflow/source/script.rst

     CHANNEL.into { COPY1; COPY2 }

-As mentioned, value channels can be used multiple times, but it doesn't mean that what they hold can only be used as ``val``::
+As mentioned, value channels (which are restricted to one object) can be used multiple times, but it doesn't mean that what they hold can only be used as ``val``::

     VALUE = Channel.value("/path/to/file")